muhammadazzazy/osm-valhalla-traffic-mapper/README.md

 # Optimizing the Platform of Careem, the Ride Hailing Company

 ## Overview
 This repository contains a collection of Python and Bash scripts developed as part of my senior project focused on optimizing Careem's ride-hailing platform in Amman, Jordan.
-The project primarily aims to improve ETA accuracy by incorporating historical traffic data into Valhalla's routing engine, without modifying Valhalla's source code.
+The project primarily aims to obtain accurate ETAs from Valhalla's routing engine instead of using the trip time feature provided in Amman's pooling dataset.
+This is achieved by incorporating historical traffic data into Valhalla's routing engine, without modifying Valhalla's original C++ implementation.

 ## Key Features
 - Amman-specific OSM Data Processing
-- Routing Engine Validation (Valhalla vs OSRM)
+- Routing Engine Evaluation (Valhalla vs OSRM)
 - Valhalla Graph ID Conversion
 - Day/Night Speed Extraction for Obtaining Freeflow and Constrained Speeds
 - Coordinate-to-OSM Way ID Mapping
-- Historical Traffic Speeds Processing
+- Historical Speeds Processing

 ## Prerequisites
 - Python 3.x